S0001Light/mineCraftPi-Build/README.md

 save each sheet as a dot csv file from LibreOffice, delete extra characters and turn into a python file with what is hashtag'd in this file the three lines here

-on this file, starting with #from, place at the beginning of the python file,
+on this file, starting with #from, and delete hashtags, place at the beginning of the python file,

 #while running python from terminal on a raspberry pi that can open Minecraft by typing sudo minecraft-pi from Terminal.